 Last but not least, a gasket may be used as a seal.
 A gasket is a custom-shaped piece of rubber or other pliable material that is placed between two surfaces to seal the junction between them.
 Gaskets can be made from silicone, neoprene, urethane, EPDM or other materials.
 Even compression all around is required in order to create a reliable seal.
 When deciphering the best material and design for a particular gasket, it is important to consider the environmental conditions where the machinery or product will be used.
 For example, a silicone gasket is waterproof and flexible, and is suitable for both high and low temperatures, while the advantage of neoprene is that it can best create a permanent seal.

 With the proper information and thorough consideration of the environmental conditions that your product will confront, it is easy to select the best waterproofing or dustproofing method for your manufacturing process.
 For commercial products, however, seeking professional advice is strongly recommended.
-Need help in selecting the optimal seal type or material for a product?
+Need help in selecting the optimal seal types or material for a product?
 Contact us and we’ll help guide you through the decision process.